Korrd/dev-env-configs/README.md

-# dev-env-configs
+# Vic's awesome dev-env configs

-A repo to persist various dev-env configs and related stuff
+This repo contains configs for various IDEs and stuff I found to be cool.